edmargomes/drupal-erp-connect/README.md

 # drupal-erp-connect
 ERPs Integration for Drupal 8 commerce, starting with Tiny ERP

-## Setup
+## Setup for Drupal Commerce (required)
 1 - Clone this repository with folder's name erp_connect in your modules folder.

-2 - Added your tiny token in settings file and field to use to save tiny id information for your entities.
+2 - Add your tiny token in settings file and field to use to save tiny id information for your entities.
 If you haven't tiny_id field, you need create like integer and add in the user profile and variations products.
 ```
 $settings['tiny'] = [